mvilain/ansible-role-common/roles/virtualbox/README.md

 Requirements
 ------------

 This role assumes that the virtualbox application will be running on x86 64-bit systems.
+This role most likely won't work behind a proxy as the modules can't connect via https.

 Role Variables